bert-w/laravel-log-viewer/README.md

     /*
     | The amount of lines from a log file that are read per page.
 The amount of logs that
     | are shown per page depends on this value, and it may differ depending on the
-    | length of a single log record.
+    | length of a single log record (Default: 3200).
     */
     'lines_per_page' => 3200,

     /*
+    | The max length in bytes that a single line may have.
+Content that exceeds this limit will
+    | be truncated from view.
+Note: disabling this feature with `null` may cause memory issues
+    | with big log files that exceed this max line length (Default: 16000).
+    */
+    'max_line_length' => 16000,

+    /*
     | The threshold in bytes for a log file to be marked as "big".
 This allows
-    | the frontend to visually indicate that the log file is big.
+    | the frontend to visually indicate that the log file is big (Default: 64MB).
     */
     'big_file_threshold' => 2**26,

+    /*
+    | The sorting order of the log files how they appear in the interface.
+    */
+    'sort_by' => ['modified_at', 'desc'],

     /*
     | Preselect the first log file based on the given ordering.